stemmlerjs/khalilstemmler.com/source/_posts/How-to-Enter-the-World-of-Modular-Synths.md

 Even @moffenzeefmodular jokingly says that he “just had a nagging that [he] couldn’t scratch.
 [He] found the right people and continues to ask the wrong questions”.

-Soif you too are intrigued by the world of modular synths and want to get started hacking things with your hands, you can follow along with me and my plan but most importantly, ask the pros.
+So if you too are intrigued by the world of modular synths and want to get started hacking things with your hands, you can follow along with me and my plan but most importantly, ask the pros.
 Find a mentor.
 I’m sure they’ll be happy to answer any questions you have about something they so very much love to do.

 Anyways, really thankful for these guys.
 I’m looking forward to getting started in the world of modular synths.